 The IIEP's three areas of focus include objectives, responsible persons, target dates for achievement, action steps, measures of progress, and provisions for status updates.
-In March 2021, a status updated was provided to report on the progress made in the three focus areas (IE-Plan-Update 3-2021).
-Many of the measures of progress for the three focus areas have been met and action steps are ongoing to meet individual focus area objectives and target dates for achievement.
+In March 2021, a status updated was provided to report on the progress made in the three focus areas (IE-Plan-Update_3-2021).
+Since the midterm report, the college has met many of the measures of progress for the three focus areas, including revising the allocation calendar and integrating Strong Work Force and Equity funding requests in PR.
+Action steps are ongoing but are currently slowed due to a vacancy in the director of IR/IE. The search to fill the director of IR/IE is already under way, and we anticipate continuing to move forward to meet individual focus area objectives.